jackmau/Exquis/README.md

 Here's a few simple Python programs to control lights on the Exquis.
+They're controlled by MIDI sysex commands of the form:

+F0 00 21 7E 03 <keynum> <R> <G> <B> F7

 Install Python from here:
 https://www.python.org/downloads/